Ravensbourne scholarship awarded to young hostel resident

 Marice Cumber, Work Based Learning Coordinator at Ravensbourne and Accumul8 founder said: “I wanted to think of a way I could combine what I do at work with my passion for helping people.

 “The Accumul8 scheme gives hostel residents an opportunity to improve their confidence, communication and empathy skills as well as their general wellbeing.
-It gives them a lifeline, a focus and encourages them to develop aspirations for the future.
+It gives them a lifeline and a focus and encourages them to develop aspirations for the future.
 It’s also extremely beneficial to our students who learn how to teach and relate to others from different backgrounds.”

 For more information about the exhibition click here.